 I have slept at Orlando International so many times in recent years that I now don’t even consider getting a hotel if I will only be in town for one night. – Tom

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Orlando Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Orlando Airport.

 What to Expect

 Orlando Airport has an efficient hub-and-spoke layout.
 The spacious pre-Security main terminal is the hub and the four concourses, all inside Security, are the spokes.
 Anticipate some walking, or hop on the elevated people mover to get around.

-There’s plenty of shops and dining both pre- and inside Security, and a couple eateries in the main terminal stay open 24 hours.
+There’s plenty of shops and dining both pre- and inside Security, and a few eateries in the main terminal stay open 24 hours.
 Travellers particularly appreciate the free, unlimited WiFi and the numerous charging outlets, especially in the Secure areas.
 Economy Class passengers can pay to enter one of several airport lounges, and a two lounges have shower facilities and designated rest areas.
 See Airport Lounges in the airport guide below for locations and rates.